amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 **Required**: Store the `refresh token` securely.

-### 4. **Refresh tokens**
+### 4. **Refresh your tokens**
-To maintain continuous access to Meraki resources, refresh tokens as needed.
 Access tokens expire after 60 minutes and require refreshing.
+To maintain continuous access to Meraki resources, refresh your access tokens as needed.

-Follow these steps to refresh your access tokens with your refresh token:
+Follow these steps to refresh your access tokens using your refresh token:
 - Step 1: Send a POST request to `https://as.meraki.com/oauth/token`.
 - Step 2: Include headers `Content-Type: application/x-www-form-urlencoded`.
 - Step 3: Include the payload `grant_type=refresh_token&refresh_token={refresh_token}`.